danielPerez97/website/src/posts/PragmaticDaggerArticle1.md

     }
 }
 ```

 Since our `PetListPresenter` has no idea where the data is coming from(or knowledge of the implementation), we were able to spin up a `PetDataSource` on the fly
 for our test.
-We have used the DI pattern to make our testing significantly easier.
+We have now used the DI pattern to make our testing significantly easier.
 Consider the case where `PetListDataSource` had defined `SQLitePetDataSource`
 as a constructor parameter:

 ```kotlin